Jumpers Knee (Patellar tendinitis / patellar tendinopathy)

 What is jumpers knee / patella tendonitis?

-.
+The patellar tendon / ligament joins the kneecap (patella) to the shin bone or tibia.
 This tendon is extremely strong and allows the quadriceps muscle group to straighten the leg.
 The quadriceps actively straighten the knee in jumping to propel the individual off the ground as well as functioning in stabilizing their landing.

 As such this tendon comes under a large amount of stress especially in individuals who actively put extra strain on the knee joint such as those who regularly perform sports that involve direction changing and jumping movements.
 With repeated strain, micro-tears as well as collagen degeneration may occur as a result in the tendon.